yoannisj/obj-baseprop/Readme.md

 # obj-baseprop

-Define and access base properties for nested objects.
+Define and access base properties for nested objects in javascript.